 The green anaconda is treacherous in the sense that it will sneak up silently behind someone in the water – by wading undetected, its body camouflaging with the natural vegetation, and without creating waves.
 Then suddenly, the green anaconda will launch its monstrous body out of the water, wrap its victim into a stranglehold and drag it under.
 After squeezing the prey half to death, the green anaconda will then insert its terrible head over the prey and suck it down with its powerful internal muscles.

 The green anaconda generally lives in tropical rainforests.
 It prefers shallow, slow-moving waters such as swamps, streams, lakes, and flooded grasslands.
 Although it spends most of its time in water, the green anaconda may venture out into dry land and is often spotted in trees close to bodies of water, and in thick vegetation.
 “Perched” in a tree, the green anaconda is poised to strike at a prey by whipping it and wrapping it around with its powerful tale.

-What does the green anaconda feed on and what are its prey?
-The green anacando preys on fishes, deers, rabbits, birds, etc. They are carnivores and basically eat anything they can catch.
+What does the green anaconda feed on and what are its preys?
+The green anaconda preys on fishes, deer, rabbits, birds, etc. They are carnivores and basically eat anything they can catch.

 Here is a great National Geographic Documentary about the Green Anaconda!